BYU-Idaho values suggestions and ideas that can improve the university.

 Borrowers have agreed to many responsibilities and obligations.
 Borrowers (students and or parents) need to understand the following responsibilities concerning their loan.
 For more information visit loan servicers

-The student is responsible to inform the lender of the following:
+The student is responsible to inform the servicer of the following:

-The student should retain copies of all letters sent to the lender.
-The student is also encouraged to log all telephone calls to the lender, noting dates, the name of the person contacted, and what he/she was told.
+The student should retain copies of all letters sent to the servicer.
+The student is also encouraged to log all telephone calls to the servicer, noting dates, the name of the person contacted, and what he/she was told.

 Borrowers can visit NSLDS.ed.gov to identify their loan servicers in order to make arrangements for loan repayment.
 BYU-Idaho is not a party in the loan contract and therefore is not involved in mediating loan arrangements, accepting loan or interest payments, or contacting the loan servicer.